logo dark peach

 Yes, the best things to see and do in Copenhagen can be done in two days.
 I was incredibly grateful for the extra time in the city when, after the first day, it became clear there was still so much I hadn't gotten to do.

 As such, I've created a two-day walking or biking itinerary that takes you all over the city and into the most exciting attractions.
 Feel free to spend as much or as little time in each of these spots as you like, or skip some altogether.
-This is simply a suggested guide based on the must-see places, the proximity of certain attractions, and the best time to visit them.
+This is simply a suggested guide based on the must-see places, the proximity of certain attractions, and the best time of day to visit them.
 Let's get into it!

 Day 1